 In addition to a local community/business-based

-Board of Directors, Marshall Medical Center is led by Chief Executive Officer James Whipple,
+Board of Directors, Marshall Medical Center is led by a chief executive team complemented

-a team of division Vice Presidents across all major areas, from patient
+by division Vice Presidents across all major areas, from patient care

 Siri Nelson, Chief Executive Officer (CEO)

-Siri began her career in accounting and finance, doing audits of various
+Siri began her career in healthcare accounting and finance for rural hospitals

-in the Sierra Foothills and the Central Valley.
+in Northern California.
 She served as Chief Financial Officer and Interim

-CEO at Sutter Amador Hospital in Jackson, Chief Administrative Officer
+CEO at Sutter Amador Hospital in Jackson; Chief Administrative Officer

-at Sutter Lakeside in Lakeport and since 2017, as Chief Executive Officer
+at Sutter Lakeside in Lakeport; and since 2017, as Chief Executive Officer

 at South Meadows Medical Center in Reno.
-She now also chairs the
+Siri is a member of the American

 Shannon Truesdell, RN, Chief Operating Officer (COO)

-of Surgical Services.
-She held a number of progressively responsible nursing
+She held a number of progressively responsible nursing leadership positions

 Laurie Eldridge, Chief Financial Officer (CFO)